Dune: Part Two: Plot

-Following the defeat of House Atreides by House Harkonnen, (Note: As depicted in Dune (2021)) Princess Irulan—daughter of the Padishah Emperor, Shaddam IV—transmits in her journal her father's betrayal of the Atreides on her recorder.
+Following the defeat of House Atreides by House Harkonnen, (Note: As depicted in Dune (2021)) Princess Irulan—daughter of the Padishah Emperor, Shaddam Corrino IV—records in her journal her father's betrayal of the Atreides.
 On the planet Arrakis, a Fremen tribe led by Stilgar accompanies Paul Atreides and his pregnant Bene Gesserit mother Lady Jessica to Sietch Tabr.
 Some Fremen suspect they are spies, while Stilgar and others see signs of the prophecy that a mother and son from the "Outer World" will bring prosperity to Arrakis.

-The Fremen accept Paul, but Stilgar commands Jessica to succeed Sietch Tabr's dying Reverend Mother by ritually drinking the normally-fatal Water of Life.
-She uses her Bene Gesserit training to transmute the poisonous liquid and survive, inheriting the memories of past Reverend Mothers.
+After Paul defeats Jamis in a duel, the Fremen accept Paul.
+Stilgar commands Jessica to succeed Sietch Tabr's dying Reverend Mother by ritually drinking the normally fatal Water of Life.
+Jessica uses her Bene Gesserit training to transmute the poisonous liquid and survive, inheriting the memories of past Reverend Mothers.
 The liquid prematurely awakens the mind of her unborn daughter, Alia, allowing Jessica to communicate with her.
-They agree to focus on convincing the more skeptical northern Fremen of the prophecy, which Chani and her friend Shishakli correctly deduce to be a myth fabricated by the Bene Gesserit to manipulate the Fremen.
+Chani and her friend Shishakli correctly deduce that the prophecy is a Bene Gesserit myth fabricated to manipulate the Fremen.
 Nonetheless, Chani begins to respect Paul after he declares that he only seeks to fight alongside the Fremen, not rule them.